inveniosoftware/docs-invenio-rdm/docs/develop/index.md

 ```

 Then you have to watch it.
 Open another terminal in your instance path
-(`development-instance/` as before) and activate the same
+(`development-instance/` as before).
-virtual environment.
 Note that if you are already watching some python
 module, this action is independent (and per module):

 ```